 The best time to post on Twitter is 9 am on Wednesdays and Fridays.
-In fact, research suggests these times are perfect for driving engagement to your tweets.
+Research suggests these times are perfect for driving engagement to your tweets.

 Conversely, you’ll drive poor engagement when posting between 10 pm to 4 am daily since your audience tends to be sleeping (and, therefore, unavailable) during this time.
-The safest time to tweet, therefore, is during the workday – 8 am to 4pm from Monday through Friday.
+Thus, the safest time to tweet is during the workday – from 8 am to 4 pm from Monday through Friday.

 This makes sense as people tend to be active on social media during the day.
-And, that’s when they expect to hear from brands too.
-The question now is: do these timings really get you good engagement on Twitter?
+And that’s when they expect to hear from brands too.
+So, the question is, do these timings really get you good engagement on Twitter?

 Let’s answer that for you in this guide.
 We’ll also look at four active brands’ Twitter accounts to see when they post to get a rough idea of the best times to tweet.
-Best of all: we’ll dive into how to make sure you get your audience’s attention each time you post.
+Best of all: we’ll dive into how to ensure you get your audience’s attention each time you post.
+Let’s dig in.

 The research behind the best time to post on Twitter

-The research you read above drives home a simple message: post when your audience is active.
+The study you read above drives home a simple message: post when your audience is active.
 Generally speaking, your audience tends to be active and tweeting during the day.
-However, the key is to find the exact times when your audience is active.
+However, the key is finding the exact times your audience is active.

-Hence, when it comes to answering exactly when is the best time to post on Twitter, only you can tell since you know your audience best.
+Hence, when answering exactly when is the best time to post on Twitter, only you can tell since you know your audience best.
 Some questions that pop up here are: